westonrobot/ugv_sdk/README.md

 ![GitHub Workflow Status](https://github.com/westonrobot/wrp_sdk/workflows/Cpp/badge.svg)
 ![GitHub Workflow Status](https://github.com/westonrobot/wrp_sdk/workflows/ROS/badge.svg)

+## Introduction

-This repository is a joint effort by the development teams at Weston Robot (Singapore) and AgileX Robotics (China).
+This software package provides a C++ interface to communicate with the mobile platforms from Weston Robot and AgileX Robotics, for sending commands to the robot and receiving the latest robot state.
+The repository is a joint effort by the development teams at Weston Robot (Singapore) and AgileX Robotics (China).

 - Copyright (c) 2020 [Weston Robot](https://www.westonrobot.com/)
 - Copyright (c) 2020 [AgileX Robotics](http://www.agilex.ai/?lang=zh-cn)

-## Introduction

-This software package provides a C++ interface to communicate with the mobile platforms from Weston Robot and AgileX Robotics, for sending commands to the robot and receiving the latest robot state.
+Please create an issue on Github at https://github.com/westonrobot/ugv_sdk/issues if you encounter any problems in using the packages.

+**Important Note:** Currently we're transitioning the communication protocol from version 1 to version 2.
+Please check with Weston Robot or AgileX Robotics to confirm which version your robot is using.

+V1 Protocol: master branch of scout_ros and ugv_sdk
+V2 Protocol: v2.x branch of scout_ros and ugv_sdk

-Supported robot platforms
+**Supported robot platforms**

 * **Scout**: skid-steer mobile base
 * **Hunter**: ackermann mobile base

-Supported environments
+**Supported environments**

 * **Architecture**: x86_64/arm64
 * **OS**: Ubuntu 16.04/18.04/20.04